pfluec/openBis/openBIS/README.md

-This folder contains files used during the openBIS training.
+This folder contains files used during the openBIS trainings.